-However, that doesn't mean you can be careless or casual in preparing your application.
+The majority of applications for K-1 visas are typically granted.
+However, that doesn't mean you can count on this, or be careless or casual in preparing your application.
 Strict regulations must be followed, and many issues can cause someone's K-1 visa application to be rejected.

-Failure to prove any of these can result in a denial, either early on when the U.S. citizen starts the process by filing what's called a "Visa Petition" on Form I-129F, or later, when the immigrant files forms with a local U.S. embassy or consulate and attends a visa interview.
-(See "Steps to Get a Fiance Visa" for details.)
+Failure to prove any of these can result in a denial, either early on when the U.S. citizen starts the process by filing a petition on Form I-129F, or later, when the immigrant files forms with a local U.S. embassy or consulate and attends a visa interview.
+(See Steps to Get a Fiance Visa for details.)

 For example, maybe the couple provides insufficient documentation to show that they have planned a wedding, or that the U.S. citizen is truly a citizen.
 (Such problems can usually be overcome by providing more documentation along the way, however.)

-Some additional rules apply under the International Marriage Broker Regulation Act (IMBRA), which may lead to a visa denial -- or lead the foreign-born person to call off the wedding and visa application after finding out certain information about his or her prospective spouse!
-The IMBRA rules require that:
+Some additional rules apply under the International Marriage Broker Regulation Act (IMBRA), which can lead to a visa denial; or lead the foreign-born person to call off the wedding and visa application after finding out certain information about his or her prospective spouse!

 The U.S. citizen's fingerprints will be taken and checked as part of this process.